 So why do it?
 Honestly, I can’t help myself.
-I am just one of the subspecies of humans that was born to create things.
-At this exact moment in time I am currently in the middle of writing a novel, illustrating and writing a picture book, scrapbooking a baby book, designing a board game, drawing cartoons for my sister’s Spanish book, taking an online baking masterclass, and I guess now writing a blog.
-Not including the song, wind ensemble piece, and film music that I am currently composing.
+I love all types of creative venues, like painting and writing, and design.
 It’s just in my blood to create something from nothing (except for clothes.
 I really can’t stand sewing).
 And though the lows of composing, the marketing, business, and rejection, are annoyingly low, the highs are addictively high: hearing your piece played for the first time by live musicians; seeing your name across the big screen; getting lost in composing for hours upon hours.
 It’s a career that I simultaneously wouldn’t wish on anyone, and couldn’t live without.

 Jumpstart the freelance composition career, focusing on wind/brass ensemble for now.
+I love my job as an orchestrator, but I also love composing classical music.
 I have always loved band music (as a flutist I’ve played in a band in some form since the 4th grade), and I think it will be beneficial to start specializing in a niche in the vast classical world of music.
-My orchestration job along with small film projects keep my film music appetite satiated for now.
-But that will come into play too.

 Plan of attack: